Red

 Samurai Shiraz Free Run Juice

 The grapes for the Samurai Shiraz are picked earlier in the season to retain a freshness assisted by a lack oak.
-Full of red and black fruit, easy drinking, low sulphur wine that is screaming for PIZZAAAAAAAA!!
+Full of red and black fruit, easy drinking, low sulphur wine that is screaming for Pizza!

 Les Vignerons d’Estezargues Les Oliviers Cotes du Rhone